 These are good for your dirty or wet socks/underwear.
 Put any liquids in zip-lock bags.
 In fact, double bag them.
-I’ve seen many backpackers open their bags to find that their shampoo bottle had spilled all over their clothes.
+I’ve seen many backpackers open their bags to find that their shampoo bottles had spilled all over their clothes.
 Also, for extra protection, put your important travel documents/passport in a plastic bag.
-I usually buy the Zip-Lock brand because they are better quality than the value brand.
+I usually buy the Zip-Lock brand because they are of better quality than the value brand.

 I hate money belts but some people swear by them.
 I think I wore mine for about 10 minutes before I threw it into the bottom of my bag and never saw it again.
 Just get a skinny wallet and put it in your front pocket.
 I always leave my passport locked up in the hostel.
 It is up to you to decide if you feel like you need one.

 Searching for an umbrella in an unfamiliar city (especially while it’s raining) isn’t any fun.
 Trust me.
 I suggest buying a travel umbrella before you leave.

 Plastic Travel Utensils